webpack/webpack/README.md

 ## Contribution

 You are welcome to contribute by writing issues or pull requests.
-It would be nice if you open source your own loaders oder webmodules. :)
+It would be nice if you open source your own loaders or webmodules. :)

 You are also welcome to correct any spelling mistakes or any language issues, because my english is not perfect...